phillip-paine/phillip-paine.github.io/_posts/2024-08-03-Creating-FPL-Starting-Team/2024-08-03-creating-fpl-starting-team.md

     constraint = pulp.lpSum([player_vars[i] for i in opt_data.index if opt_data.loc[i, 'team'] == team])
     lp_model += constraint <= limit, f"Max_{team}"
 ```

-    /Users/phillip/Library/Caches/pypoetry/virtualenvs/notebook-repo-gCPSRjOd-py3.11/lib/python3.11/site-packages/pulp/pulp.py:1298: UserWarning: Spaces are not permitted in the name.
-Converted to '_'
-      warnings.warn("Spaces are not permitted in the name.
-Converted to '_'")

 ```python
 # Run Solver: